In this post, you can read about our family trip to The Winter Clove Inn during the fall of Foliage in Catskills, NY.

 - Lower Falls (1.4 miles roundtrip)

 We skipped the overlook.
-Not because we did not think it was worthy enough to see but because we were hiking with Matthew and wanted to make it to the very bottom first.
-Since walking down and up took us quite a bit of time, we ended up heading straight back to the resort afterward.
+Not because we did not think it was worthy seeing but because we were hiking with Matthew and wanted to make it to the very bottom first.
+Since walking down and up took us quite a bit, we headed back to the resort afterward.
 If you have more flexibility regarding time and don’t have 30+ pounds to carry, you should check the overlook.

 The hike that takes you to lower falls is considered “easy to moderate.”
 There are many rocky steps before you can get to the bottom of the falls.
 The steps are pretty stiff, so you need to be careful.
 However, the trail is pretty clean and easy to follow.
 It is coming back up that we found a lot harder, especially with extra weight to carry.
-Once you make your way down, the lower falls and midpoint are very close to each other.
+Once you make your way down, the lower falls and midpoints are very close.

 The middle part of the falls was my personal favorite.
-Although it was nearly impossible to take a good picture due to water sprays, I have no regrets; I got sprinkled a bit to view the falls from that close!
-From lower falls, you are going to see the complete two drops of the falls.
-The big rocks down there make a comfy rest stop to sit and enjoy the view.
+Although it was nearly impossible to take a good picture due to the water sprays, I have no regrets; I got sprinkled a bit to view the falls from that close!
+The big rocks make a comfy rest stop to sit and enjoy the view.
+From the lower falls, you will see the complete two drops of the falls.

 Finally, remember to get there early in the day.
-You get a lot more parking space and “alone time” at the falls if you beat the crowd.
-By the time we left, there were already people waiting for parking, which was not an issue we had to deal with when we arrived.
+If you beat the crowd, you get more parking space and “alone time” at the falls.
+By the time we left, people were already waiting for parking, which was not an issue we had to deal with when we arrived.

 Mountain Top Arboretum

-This place is the outdoor living museum for trees and flowers located in the Catskill Mountains.
-It is a unique and beautiful mountain top environment that aims to create a sanctuary for native and exotic trees, flowers, and shrubs.
-Given the cozy atmosphere, it also makes for a lovely place to spend a few hours and enjoy nature.
-When we visited, there were not many other visitors; just enough to not feel completely alone.
+This outdoor living museum for trees and flowers is located in the Catskill Mountains.
+It is a unique and beautiful mountaintop environment that aims to create a sanctuary for native and exotic trees, flowers, and shrubs.
+The cozy atmosphere also makes for a lovely place to spend a few hours and enjoy nature.
+There were not many other visitors, just enough to not feel completely alone.
 We enjoyed the quiet time, and Matthew wanted plenty of space to satisfy his need to run around.

 Other Things To Do in Catskills During Fall

 - Skiing.
-Windham and Hunter mountens are located in the heart of the Catskills and make for excellent skiing locations
+Windham and Hunter’s mountains are located in the heart of the Catskills and are excellent skiing locations.

 - Horseback Riding.
-While there are plenty of options, K&K Equestrian Center is conveniently located near the Winter Clove Inn.
+While there are many options, K&K Equestrian Center is conveniently located near the Winter Clove Inn.

 When is the best time to See Fall Foliage in the Catskills?

-Before getting to the best potential dates, let me note that these are all estimates based on the past and current foliage metrics.
-Since we cannot control mother nature, it is somewhat challenging to plan for the peak dates way in advance.
+Before getting to the best potential dates, let me note that these are all estimates based on past and current foliage metrics.
+Since we cannot control mother nature, planning for the peak dates way in advance is somewhat challenging.
 For the general rule of thumb, aim for the dates in October.

-However, if you want to make sure you are visiting during the absolute peak, it is best not to book your stay way in advance.
+However, to ensure you are visiting during the absolute peak, it is best not to book your stay way in advance.
 You may run the risk of finding many sold-out properties if you wait too long.
-Instead, you can keep checking foliage maps that you can find on Google or contact the hotels directly to get information from them.
-While it may be tricky, it is not an impossible task, and it is definitely worth the hustle since we only get these beautiful colors once a year for a short period.
+Instead, you can keep checking foliage maps that you can find on Google or contact the hotels directly to get their information.
+While it may be tricky, it is not an impossible task, and it is worth the hustle since we only get these beautiful colors once a year for a short period.